Tampa Museum of Art

 The Tampa Museum of Art is located in downtown Tampa, Florida.
 It exhibits modern and contemporary art, as well as Greek, Roman, and Etruscan antiquities.
-The museum was founded in 1979 and debuted an award-winning new building in 2010 just north of its original site along Tampa's Riverwalk on the banks of Hillsborough River.
+The museum opened its first exhibit on November 22, 1920 when the institution was called the Tampa Museum of Fine Arts.
+After many address changes during the institution's first several decades, it debuted an award-winning new building in 2010 for its permanent location along Tampa's Riverwalk on the banks of Hillsborough River.

 History

 Since its inception, museum planners knew that the Tampa Museum of Art's original building was too small for its collection.
 Proposals for expansion or relocation were the subject of discussion and controversy for years.
 Several different plans were proposed either by the city of Tampa or the museum board, including: